shane-breeze/CMS_HLT_Phase2_Tracking/README.md

 cmsRun step3_raw/cfg.py maxEvents=10 nThreads=4 inputFiles=file:raw.root outputFile=file:tracking.root
 ```

-Some pre-exisiting `GEN-SIM-RAW-DIGI` files may be used in place of steps 1 and
+Some pre-exisiting `GEN-SIM-DIGI-RAW` files may be used in place of steps 1 and
 2. These can be found with

 ```